Cevelop/iltis/README.md

 Enhanced testing and tooling for **Eclipse CDT C/C++** plug-in projects.

+> create new version using JavaSE-11 and most recent Eclipse Relase (2021-12, CDT10.5) on Branch Develop-PS
+> mainly to support M1 macs as well

 ## Installation

 TODO Update as soon as update site is defined